linode/terraform-provider-linode/website/docs/r/object_storage_bucket.html.md

 ## Example Usage

-The following example shows how one might use this resource to create an Object Storage Bucket.
+The following example shows how one might use this resource to create an Object Storage Bucket:

 ```hcl
 data "linode_object_storage_cluster" "primary" {